-You might want to start the OKR check-in asking your team members questions such as where did we succeed last quarter? and Where did we fall short?
+Start the OKR check-in by asking your team members questions such as where did we succeed last quarter? and Where did we fall short?
 That is a good start.
 By asking these, you are identifying wins to celebrate and aspects to be improved.
 However, the OKR grade system works somewhat differently.

 Here are three things you should consider.
 OKRs are public, they are not meant to be used as your employee performance evaluation, and lastly, it is recommended to check in throughout the quarter to have an idea of where everyone stands.

 Some managers even found out that listing monthly projects for each key result and reviewing their progress during every weekly meeting worked better for fast-paced companies.

 “Each quarter we can set out goals that we should be hitting in terms of improving our business through the OKRs.
 This keeps us focused on driving real business results and not just increasing the level of activity.
 Monthly projects allow us to hold ourselves accountable for our internal commitments and have a tight timeline for product development or marketing and business development activities.” – Dave Girouard, Founder and CEO at Upstart.

 2 Objectives 🚀

 As you already know, objectives represent what your team wants to accomplish.
 In a way, they set the direction that your business should go.
 Objectives are aspirational, and therefore they can make your team feel a little bit uncomfortable.

 “Objectives are significant, they’re action-oriented, they are inspiring, and they’re a kind of vaccine against fuzzy thinking.” – John Doerr.